awslabs/aws-encryption-sdk-specification/changes/2023-09-26_encryption-context-decrypt/background.md

 contain all configured encryption context keys in its encryption context and the values MUST remain unchanged.

-The Decrypt API MUST return the encryption context stored in the header and the encryption context used for authentication only.
+The Decrypt API MUST return the set of the union of the encryption context stored in the header and the encryption context used for authentication only.

 ### What changes to the existing Required Encryption Context CMM are required?